gospel-desk/www.logstown.com/_posts/2020-04-25-working-on-a-building.md

 _he_ is the main character—thanks be to God!

 The guest house building itself has not been occupied for decades.
-The utility lines are long gone.
+The utility lines are gone.
 When we took ownership (stewardship, I prefer), three fully rusted acetylene tanks(!) occupied the porch.
 Junk filled the upstairs and downright rubble the downstairs.
 I shoveled out 50 bags of former plaster and about as much dryrotten flooring to reveal a clean crack in the foundation that explains the back wall's unsettling lean.
 It's not actually clear to what extent the building can be saved.
 The detached garage *did* collapse, long ago, and now cat litter and yard waste fill the spot.
-Here, then, is the plain meaning behind Gospel Desk's motto, [I'm working on a building](/working-on-a-building/)!
+Here, then, is the plain meaning of Gospel Desk's motto, [I'm working on a building](/working-on-a-building/)!